Ismail-987/CW2024/README.md

  planet "PHOENIX-365".
 He then prepares well and face the final Boss and save the UNIVERSE.

+8. POWER-UP FUNCTIONALITY
+* This feature is available in each level as the user is presented with a "Power-Up" Button that if he or she is lucky enough to press it, he or she will have increased kill count, thus having more damage per projectile to his or her enemies.
+* This features enhances the "SCORE COUNT" per projectile if gotten and only lasts for a couple of time and becomes expired.
+This is until another lucky shot of getting to click the power-up button again.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
-* Resizing the stage.
+* STAGE RESIZING.
 Unfortunately user can resize the stage but aspect ratio is not feasible.
  Perhaps if I could more time for the game, I could have make it a reality.
 * NAVIGATION BUTTONS.
 Some navigation buttons in some screens will not behave as expected.
  Unfortunately, it became overwhelming to finish all the functionality but had it been with more time,